Sash: Modern Europe

 Sashes are a distinctive feature of some regiments of the modern French Army for parade dress.
-They are worn around the waist in the old Algerian or zouave style ("ceinture de laine").
+They are worn around the waist in the old Algerian or Zouave style ("ceinture de laine").
 Traditionally these sashes were more than 4 m in length and 40 cm in width.
 In the historic French Army of Africa, sashes were worn around the waist in either blue for European or red for indigenous troops.

 (British) Commonwealth of Nations

 The modern British Army retains a scarlet sash for wear in certain orders of dress by sergeants and above serving in infantry regiments, over the right shoulder to the left hip.
 A similar crimson silk net sash is worn around the waist by officers of the Foot Guards in scarlet full dress and officers of line infantry in dark blue "Number 1" dress.
-The same practice is followed in some Commonwealth armies.
+Additionally, officers (and warrant officers prior to the amalgamation) of the Royal Regiment of Scotland wear a crimson sash from the left shoulder to the right hip.
+These same practices are followed in some Commonwealth armies.

 The present-day armies of India and Pakistan both make extensive use of waist-sashes for ceremonial wear.
 The colours vary widely according to regiment or branch and match those of the turbans where worn.
 Typically two or more colours are incorporated in the sash, in vertical stripes.
 One end hangs loose at the side and may have an ornamental fringe.
 The practice of wearing distinctive regimental sashes or cummerbunds goes back to the late nineteenth century.

-Cross-belts resembling sashes are worn by Drum Majors in the Dutch, British and some Commonwealth armies.
+Cross-belts resembling sashes are worn by drum majors in the Dutch, British and some Commonwealth armies.
 These carry scrolls bearing the names of battle honours.